conundrumer/lineonline/lineonline_api.md

 # LineOnline API
 LineOnline API is an internal API for LineOnline.
 It serves the majority of content and functionalities on the LineOnline website.
 All content types are application/json unless otherwise specified.
+All URL roots are from `/api`

 # Group Auth
 Resources for registration, authentication, and sessions.